Tank Water Heater Installation for Your Home in Austin, TX & Surrounding Areas

 You never truly appreciate hot water until you’ve had to shower without it.
-When your tank water heater stops working, and you need to repair it or replace it, waiting is simply not an option.
+When your water heater stops working, and you need to repair it or replace it, waiting is simply not an option.
 But most of us really don’t know much about water heaters, how they work, or what our options are for replacing the.

-The Difference Between A Tank & Tankless Water Heater
+The Difference Between a Tank & Tankless Water Heater

 When deciding between installing a conventional water heater or a tankless water heater, there are a few major factors to consider:

-- Maintenance.
-Traditional water heaters have an average life span of eight to 12 years depending on the type of water the facility uses and whether it is properly maintained.
+Maintenance: Traditional water heaters have an average life span of eight to 12 years depending on the type of water the facility uses and whether it is properly maintained.
 Tankless water heaters require far less maintenance.

-- Energy Efficiency.
-Tankless water heaters are more energy-efficient than tanked or storage water heaters, which can save you money in the long run.
+Energy efficiency: Tankless water heaters are more energy efficient than tanked or storage water heaters, which can save you money in the long run.

-- Consistency.
-Tankless water heaters provide consistent hot water, whereas tanked water heaters do run out.
+Consistency: Tankless water heaters provide consistent hot water, whereas tanked water heaters do run out.

 There are definitely pros and cons to whichever option you choose.
 It depends on your family and household’s personal needs and is not a decision to be made lightly.

 Once you’ve weighed your options, if you land on a tanked water heater being the right option for you, now comes the installation process.
 Installing a replacement traditional gas water heater can be time-consuming, strenuous, and difficult.
 Proper installation depends on many factors, such as fuel type, climate, and local building code requirements.

-- Preparation.
-This step consists of draining the water in the prior water heater tank, detaching the gas lines, detaching the water lines, and detaching the exhaust from the flue hat.
+Preparation: This step consists of draining the water in the prior water heater tank, detaching the gas lines, detaching the water lines, and detaching the exhaust from the flue hat.

-- Testing.
-The final steps are to test the gas line for leaks, light the pilot, and set the control knob to “on”.
+Testing: The final steps are to test the gas line for leaks, light the pilot, and set the control knob to “on.”